AxxAxx/AxxSolder/README.md

 ![AxxSolder_portable](./photos/Portable_connections.jpg)

 # Recommended power supply for tip grounding
 In order to be able to ground the tip of the soldering iron the user MUST use a power supply with a floating output (SELV) and connect protective earth to the ground terminal on AxxSolder.
 No other devices should share this DC power other than AxxSolder itself.
 A well-suited power supply with floating output (SELV) is the Meanwell LRS-150-24.
 It is rated for 156 W at 24 V. By using this kind of power supply, AxxSolder can be connected directly its DC output and to mains earth thus keeping the tip of the soldering iron at earth ground potential.
-There is a 1A fuse after the earth terminal in paralell with a 1M resistor on the AxxSolder.
+There is a 1A fuse after the earth terminal in parallel with a 1M resistor on the AxxSolder.
 A printable cover protecting the terminals of the for LRS-150-24 can be found under [/CAD](https://github.com/AxxAxx/AxxSolder/tree/main/CAD).
 ![LRS-150-24](./photos/LRS-150-24.jpg)
 Another suitable power supply is the Meanwell XLG-150-24 which has a slightly different form factor and is fully enclosed.